sourcegraph/handbook/content/departments/cloud/technical-docs/v2.0/onprem_data_migration.md

 To qualify for a data migration, the customer must:

-- have a Sourcegraph instance on v3.20.0 or later
+- have a Sourcegraph instance on v3.20.0 or later (limitation of [multi-version upgrades](https://docs.sourcegraph.com/admin/updates#upgrade-types))
   - note: where possible, strongly encourage the customer to upgrade to their on-prem instance to the latest version of Sourcegraph first.
 - use databases on Postgres 12 or later
 - _not_ have [on-disk database encryption](https://docs.sourcegraph.com/admin/config/encryption) enabled